heremaps/here-icons/README.md

 ## Point of Interest

-Whenever a place is displayed on a map, the Places Category System defines which carto icon in what color is representing it.
+Whenever a place is displayed on a map, the Places Category System defines which carto icon is representing it.

 POI icons follows the primary category system used for HERE Map Content places.
 Read the [developer guide](https://docs.in.here.com/static/24675/250052/html/topics-places/places-category-system-full.html) on how to use the category system in your project.